clarabenzadon/iebis_swdev_exam_debugging/README.md

 - 60%: Spot all the bugs
 - 20%: Fix all the bugs and push the proposed solution to your repository online
 - 20%: Explain the solved exercise in the README, in the best possible way
+# Bugs found
+In order to carry out the debugging process we will introduce several breakpoint into our code.
+## Bug 1:
+The software was not changing dot by slashes.
+This is because dot means match everything.
+In order to solve it we need to place two backlashes before the dots.
+## Bug 2:
+In  switch (random.nextInt(2)) the software was limiting the ints to a bound of 2 so only could output case 0 and case 1 as inputs.
+Since there are 3 cases ( case 0, case 1 and case 2) we changed that bound of 2 to a bound of 3.
+## Bug 3:
+We had to intoduce different break points before each one of the cases in order to jump out of the switch function after one of the options is entered.
+## Bug 4:
+We had to intriduce double quotes for literal strings, beacause we were treating them as chars.